ytmytm/plus4-tcbm2sd/HardwareFirmware.md

 ### <a name='SMDparts'></a>SMD parts

-The SMD BOM file with part names and can be find in the [releases](releases).
+The SMD BOM file with part names and can be found in the [releases](releases).

 ### <a name='ArduinoMiniProA4SDApin'></a>Arduino Mini Pro A4/SDA pin